julianteuber/dps-600pb-lbps/README.md

 > :warning: **High voltage can kill you**: Do not tinker with electrical stuff unless you know exactly what you are doing!

-> :warning: **Don't connect the mains cable while working on the circuit**: Be very careful here!
+> :warning: **Don't connect the mains cable while working on the circuit**: Even heat sinks can be under mains voltage!

 ### Bill of tools